| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 Currently not used. |

-Code is modified to avoid call to data matrices ($y, $datamat) and to use effective numbers of parameters of shrinkage estimates.
+($y, $datamat) and to use the effective numbers of parameters

 y |